tombenke/rest-tool/docs/docs.md

         > servicesMenu.html
         > footer.html

+Each template got the corresponding service description to expose.
+Before exposing the service descriptors via the templates, the rest-tool pre-processes all those properties of the descriptor, which are named `description`, `summary` or `details`.
+It takes them as markdown format text fields and converts them onto HTML.

-The pages are using some simple JavaScript to expand and collapse the details of the services.
+The resulted HTML pages are using some simple JavaScript to expand and collapse the details of the services.
 You should modify the original files under the `docs/js` in case of necessity.

 If you want to change the stylesheets of the generated documentation of the API, you will also need: